CSA Catapult

 What attracted you to CSA Catapult?

-What does an average day look like at work?
+What does an average day at work look like?

-When not in work, what do you like to get up to?
+When not at work, what do you like to get up to?